 Displaying WordPress featured images in your MailChimp emails

-There's a handy plugin called Featured Images in RSS w/ Size and Position (what a mouthful!).
+There's a handy plugin called Featured Images in RSS and MailChimp Email (what a mouthful!).
 This outputs the featured images into your RSS feed so that they are pulled through into your MailChimp emails.

 Simply install and activate the plugin, go to Settings > Featured Images in RSS Feeds in the WordPress Admin, and configure the 2 settings.
 For best results, I recommend selecting the 'Medium' or 'Large' image size and 'Image Centred Above Text' for the position.